alphagov/govuk-prototype-kit-docs/docs/documentation/publishing.md

 ## Setting a password

-When running the GOV.UK Prototype Kit online, you need to set a password.
+When running the Prototype Kit online, you need to set a password.
 This is to stop anyone finding your prototype accidentally and mistaking it for a real service.

 Check your hosting services documentation on how to set 'environment variables' (it may have a slightly different name like 'config vars' or 'variables').